-The MCAD prohibits sexual harassment in the workplace.
+The MCAD prohibits sexual discrimination, including sexual harassment and gender related status harassment, in the workplace.
 The statute of limitations for filing a complaint is 300 days from the last date of discrimination.

 Equal Employment Opportunity Commission (EEOC)

 JFK Federal Building

 475 Government Center

 Boston, MA 02203

 (800) 669-4000